senthilkv/Pentaho/README.md

-Pentaho Report Designer | Automating Addition of report parameter
+Pentaho | Codes Snippets Plugins
 =======

 This code this for automating the Pentaho reports parameter addition step.